ibm-cloud-docs/CDN/faqs.md

 ## What is the largest file size that can be delivered via Akamai CDN?

-Attempts to retrieve or deliver files larger than 1.8GB will receive a `403 Access Forbidden` response.
+Attempts to retrieve or deliver files larger than 1.8GB will receive a `403 Access Forbidden` response for the default performance configuration.
+If Large File Optimization is enabled, file downloads up to 320GB are possible.

 ## What are the rules for Bucket names?